macho-catt/100-days-of-code/log.md

 **Thoughts:** My pull request from yesterday got approved and merged, so that's exciting.
 I also started the twitch-json-api project from fcc.
 However, as I was trying to implement the API request, I kept running into some issues.
 Apparently, twitch changed their policy recently so you need to acquire tokens through OAuth.
 I can't figure out how to make this work, and the farthest I've gone is getting a CORS error.
 I wonder if I need to switch my api request code from frontend to backend.
 Another annoying thing is that all guides I could find about implementing the api with react were made before twitch changed their policy, and therefore outdated.
 None of them work anymore.
 If I can't figure it out tomorrow, I may have to pivot to something else for the time being.

 ##  ##  ##  ##  ##  ##  ##

+### Day 37: July 1, 2021
+#####

+**Today's Progress**: set up my xps 15 to dual boot ubuntu and windows, continued working on twitch api project

+**Thoughts:** I ordered a 1TB ssd and intel 9260 wifi card to upgrade my laptop.
+Previously it had a 512 GB ssd and a killer wifi card, which is notorious for not playing well with ubuntu installs.
+So most of my day consisted of replacing the parts in my laptop, making it dual boot ubuntu, and setting up my environment.
+I also got distracted with installing some bells and whistles for my laptop.
+Overall, I like it.

+I also was able to figure out the OAuth problem I had yesterday.
+I moved the code to the backend, and installed cors as a dependcy.
+The get request was now able to receive something legit back from twitch.
+Now I need to figure out how to actually get back a list of streamers from an API request.

+##  ##  ##  ##  ##  ##  ##
 **Useful Links**

 [Harvard's CS50](https://cs50.harvard.edu/x/2021/)